HuoYuan/demo-ng/README.md

 ```

 ### Run
-Suppose you have installed NodeJS
+Suppose you have installed NodeJS.

 ```
 npm start